HOW THE ART OF HOSTING NETWORK BEGAN

 DISTINCTIONS, HIERARCHY OR COHERENCE?

 The questions of Who is a steward?
 Who decides who is one? has been lingering in the network since some years.
-One thing is clear about stewards: they offer their work, knowledge and care to the whole of the network.
+One thing is clear about stewards: they offer their work, knowledge and care to the whole of the network, or at least a part of it.
 They pay travel and accommodation for the stewards gatherings out of their own pocket because they care; they offer harvest, new questions, time and energy...

 One of the questions the steward circle is holding is: What is the minimal structure needed to keep coherence and quality within the network?
 We don't have an answer to that, we are in conversations around it and there is no board who will decide...

-You can read the current conversation on Stewardship Development here, in the Conversation section of this site.
+You can read a conversation on Stewardship Development here, in the Conversation section of this site.
 And there is one document that goes a bit deeper on what is stewardship and the relation with apprenticing in the Art of Hosting trainings.

 In this document you will also see that a Holding Circle is mentioned, as part of the global circle of Stewards of the Whole.
 This circle came into being in the Stewards Gathering of Aug.'10 in Bowen Island (see document a little higher).
 So far they had a few conference calls; and as it is stated in this document here, they are not a board and don't take decisions.